-Lithuania continues to establish itself as one of Europe's refreshing surprises on the tourism map - excelling in all areas.
-Recently, Vilnius, the country's capital, was selected as one of the happiest cities for young people under 30, praised for its high quality of life, accessibility, green transportation, and vibrant creative scene.
+Lithuania continues to establish itself as one of Europe's refreshing tourism surprises, making strides on all fronts.
+Recently, Vilnius, the country's capital, was named one of the happiest cities for young people under 30, praised for its high quality of life, accessibility, green transportation, and burgeoning creative scene.

-Lithuania is especially accessible to Israeli tourists, with direct flights from Israel to Vilnius offered by Israir and Overseas.
+Lithuania is particularly accessible for Israeli tourists, with direct flights from Israel to Vilnius by Israir and Overseas.

-The combination of affordable prices, a classic European city break, stunning nature, and charming cafes makes Vilnius and other Lithuanian cities ideal for both short weekend trips and longer, immersive journeys.
+The combination of affordable prices, a classic European city vibe, stunning nature, and charming cafes makes Vilnius and other Lithuanian cities ideal for a short weekend getaway or an extended in-depth tour.

 Vilnius.
-Photo: Shutterstock Four Restaurants - Four Michelin Stars
+Photo: Shutterstock Four Restaurants – Four Stars

-Lithuania's Michelin revolution includes this year four restaurants with chefs who earned a Michelin star: Andrius Kubilius, Vita Bartininkaite, Tadas Eidukevicius, Martynas Praskevicius
+This year's Lithuanian Michelin revolution includes 4 restaurants led by chefs who received a Michelin star: Andrius Kubilius, Vita Bartininkaitė, Tadas Eidukevicius, Martynas Praskevicius

-Additionally, 37 Lithuanian restaurants were included in the prestigious guide - an impressive achievement that highlights the high standards, innovation, and culinary precision developed by the country in recent years.
+Additionally, 37 Lithuanian restaurants were featured in the prestigious guide, an impressive achievement that reflects the high standards, innovation, and culinary precision the country has developed in recent years.

-Among the winners are two green stars for sustainability and environmental awareness:
+Among the honorees are two green stars for sustainability and environmental awareness:

 Demo (Vilnius) – innovative design, fermentation-based menus